protocol/research-website/content/posts/202202-alex-welcome/index.md

 **How did you decide to join Protocol Labs, and what are you working on?**
 I was looking for an opportunity to work on something completely different from what I was doing.
-I am currently trying to help  CryptoEconLab keep up with the many exciting changes that are occuring in the Filecoin Network and contribute my own ideas along the way.
+I am currently trying to help  CryptoEconLab keep up with the many exciting changes that are occurring in the Filecoin Network and contribute my own ideas along the way.

 **What research problems are you most interested in exploring?**